ScourgeOfGod15/PythonDrawing/README.md

 4. Matplotlib

 How to use it:
-1. Save the image and code in the same folder
+1. Save the image and code in the same folder.
 2. Change the image name in line 25.
+3. Run without debugging. <----MUST

+Reason - I created this for the purpose turning my sketch drawing into a vector